 - Are there dedicated testers as part of the team?

-For stories that are currently in progress, here are some guidelines:
+For stories that are in progress, there are some guidelines:

-Typically you want to fix all bugs discovered during the sprint or else they could impact the team’s ability to achieve its Sprint goal:
+Typically you want to fix all bugs discovered during the Sprint or else they could impact the team’s ability to achieve the Sprint goal:

-- If it’s a small bug (< 1 hour to fix) and won’t impact the burndown, then just fix it
+- If it’s a small bug (< 1 hour to fix) and taking the time to fix it won’t impact the burndown, then just fix it

-- If it’s a larger bug (> 1 hour to fix) and won’t impact the ability to achieve the Sprint goal, then create a Bug work item, associate a Task and have a team member perform the fix during the Sprint
+- If it’s a larger bug (> 1 hour to fix) and taking the time to fix it won’t impact the ability to achieve the Sprint goal, then create a Bug work item, associate a Task and have a team member perform the fix during the Sprint

-- If it’s a larger bug (> 1 hour to fix) and will impact the ability to achieve the Sprint goal, then create a Bug work item to be prioritized (by the Product Owner) and to be fixed in a later Sprint; you may not be able to achieve your Sprint goal
+- If it’s a larger bug (> 1 hour to fix) and taking the time to fix it will impact the ability to achieve the Sprint goal, then create a Bug work item to be prioritized (by the Product Owner).
+This prioritization will decide whether the fix occurs in the current Sprint.
+Note that whether the bug is fixed in this or a later Sprint, you may not be able to achieve your Sprint goal

 - If another team member finds the bug, then they should create a Bug work item and then the team decides if it can be fixed in the current Sprint or needs to be prioritized (by the Product Owner) to be fixed in a later Sprint, in which case you may not be able to achieve your Sprint goal The team decides how many hours "n" equals